juliajessica/react-kinfolk/notes.md

 ######  Angular project: https://github.com/juliajessica/nurture-funding

 * I did not run into any issues while working on this independent project.
 I found that React is a fairly simple library to use.
 Linter always saves the day anytime you forget a semicolon but other then small little typos I did not have any issues building this application.

+* Oh, I lied -- I'm not sure how to get SVG's to work using React!
+If you have any insight please do share.

 #### Thoughts on the difference in development process in Angular and React